Being Mr. Money Mustache comes with certain privileges and responsibilities.

 - $20,000 on a personal line of credit at 10%

-But then we reviewed the rest of the financial accounts.
+But then we reviewed the rest of her financial accounts.
 There were a lot of them.
 They included:

 - 4 different savings and checking accounts, some of them left over from before she got married, with an average of about $1000 kicking around in each.